 Compounding, as you will see in Chapter 6, is considered a type of exponential growth (growth by a fixed percentage), which can describe many phenomena seen in natural and social sciences.
-Of course, nature (such as growth in zoology, global temperature in oceanography, and population growth in sociology) do not decide to compound monthly or quarterly; they almost always grow continuously.
-It is because of this fact, along with a powerful calculus-related property of the number e, that exponential growth based on e (sometimes referred to as the natural exponential function) plays a central role in many areas of science.
+Of course, nature (such as growth in zoology, global temperature in oceanography, and population growth in sociology) do not decide to compound monthly or

-- 1. Suppose you just discovered that your uncle, who died 100 years ago, had left you \$2000 as a gift so you can attend college. - (a) If your uncle invested that money at 4% annually for 100 years, how much would you have today? - (b) Repeat Part (a), using 4% monthly instead. - (c) Repeat Part (a), using 4% continuously instead.
+- Suppose you just discovered that your uncle, who died 100 years ago, had left you \$2000 as a gift so you can attend college. - (a) If your uncle invested that money at 4% annually for 100 years, how much would you have today? - (b) Repeat Part (a), using 4% monthly instead. - (c) Repeat Part (a), using 4% continuously instead.
 Compare your answers. - 2.
 If \$15,000 is invested in an account earning 3% interest continuously, how much is the investment worth after 20 years? - 3.
 If \$200 is invested in an account earning 7% interest continuously, how much is the investment worth after 40 years? - 4.
 You want to invest some money so that in 36 years, you will have \$100,000.
 Supposing that you have an account earning interest at 5.2% continuously, how much do you have to invest today? - 5.
 You have just found a great investment opportunity, assuring you that the money will be compounded continuously at 9%.
 How much money do you have to set aside now so that in 10 years you will have \$1,000,000? - 6.
 Shockingly, you have just discovered a cryptocurrency whose value grows at an "annual percentage rate" of 69.315% compounded continuously.
 (This is not a random number.
 This rate was carefully crafted, specifically for this exercise.)
 In the text, you learned that an "annual percentage rate" does not actually mean the rate for annual yield.
 Pick your favorite amount of deposit, pretend that you invested that amount in this cryptocurrency, and see what happens to the value after just one year.
 How about in two years?
 How about in three years?
 Explain what is happening.